GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 * Set up firewall in Google Compute Engine network to allow users to access Hadoop Web consoles.

-'setup' must be performed only once per combination of Google Compute Engine project and Google Cloud Storage bucket.
+'setup' must be performed at least once per combination of Google Compute Engine project and Google Cloud Storage bucket.
 'setup' may safely be run repeatedly for the same Google Compute Engine project and/or Google Cloud Storage bucket.